 Create New Pages

-When you create pages in Percipio using Page Builder, you can create a hierarchy to help guide your learners on a learning journey.
+When you create pages using Page Builder, you can create a hierarchy to help guide your learners on a learning journey.
 When you first start, you select a template that contains a hierarchy structure.
 You can add subpages at any time to the structure.
-You can mix and match different components to create a unique experience exclusively for your learners.
+You can mix and match different components to create a unique page design exclusively for your learners.

-Before you create custom pages for Percipio, we invite you to first review best practices.
+Before you create custom pages for the platform, we invite you to first review best practices.

 Before you get started, you should plan for how you will not only set up, but also how you will maintain your pages going forward.
 When you keep your pages focused and relevant, learners are more likely to stay engaged.
 Some things to keep in mind when designing your pages: